kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Critical Rule: Never summarize or omit code in any file.
+Always provide the complete, unabridged content for all code and documentation.
+Summarization, ellipsis, or "omitted for brevity" is strictly forbidden.**
 - **AuthControls.test.tsx Mock Fix (Apr 22, 2025):**

   - Fixed a test failure in `src/app/_components/AuthControls.test.tsx` where the mock for env.js was exporting a default object instead of a named export called `env`.